ulfschneider/ulfschneider.github.io/_posts/blog/2016-02-29-pocket-git-guide.md

 </div>
 </div>

 Git is free.
 When you try to use Git for the first time on a Mac (my preferred environment), you will be asked to install the command line tools, which will subsequently bring Git on your Mac.
-On other platforms you have to run some setup routine to get Git installed.
+On other platforms you have to run some setup routine to install Git.

 Convenient commands to achieve something with Git in the command shell are: